Big Raven Plateau: Snowshoe Lava Field

-The Snowshoe Lava Field at the southern end of the Big Raven Plateau consists of blocky basaltic lava flows that issued from at least 12 separate vents, most of which are associated with a cinder cone.
-Nearly all of these vents are adjacent to the lower edges of broad glaciers projecting from Mount Edziza's ice cap and occur at elevations greater than 1800 m.
-Although most of the lava in the Snowshoe Lava Field ponded as thick flows on the gently sloping surface of the Big Raven Plateau, some of it flowed into the upper canyon of Sezill Creek and into the head of Taweh Creek, as well as into the narrow tributary valleys of Walkout and Shaman creeks.
+The Snowshoe Lava Field at the southern end of the Big Raven Plateau consists of blocky basaltic lava flows.
+It issued from at least 12 separate vents, most of which are associated with a cinder cone.
+Nearly all of these vents are adjacent to the lower edges of broad glaciers projecting from Mount Edziza's ice cap and occur at elevations above 1800 m.
+Most of the lava ponded as thick flows on the gently sloping surface of the plateau.
+However, some of it also flowed into upper Sezill Canyon, the head of Taweh Creek and the narrow tributary valleys of Walkout and Shaman creeks.

-Tennena Cone, Cocoa Crater, Coffee Crater, Keda Cone and The Saucer are the only named volcanic features in the Snowshoe Lava Field, which are 2350 to 1920 m in elevation.
-The oldest named feature, Tennena Cone, is a subglacial volcano that formed on the upper western flank of Ice Peak during the Last Glacial Maximum between 23,000 and 18,000 years ago, under an expansion of Mount Edziza's ice cap during the Younger Dryas between 12,900 and 11,600 years ago or during a more recent glacial advance.
-Cocoa Crater, Coffee Crater and Keda Cone are subaerial cinder cones whereas The Saucer is a low, nearly circular mound of lava roughly 500 m in diameter.
+Tennena Cone, Cocoa Crater, Keda Cone, Coffee Crater and The Saucer are the only named volcanic features in the Snowshoe Lava Field, which are 2350 to 1920 m in elevation.
+The oldest named feature, Tennena Cone, is a subglacial volcano that formed on the upper western flank of Ice Peak.
+Its formation may have occurred during the Last Glacial Maximum, the Younger Dryas or a more recent glacial advance.
+Cocoa Crater, Keda Cone and Coffee Crater are subaerial cinder cones whereas The Saucer is a low, nearly circular mound of lava roughly 500 m in diameter.

 Desolation Lava Field

-The Desolation Lava Field at the northern end of the Big Raven Plateau consists of blocky basaltic lava flows and wind-sculptured ash beds that were erupted from at least 10 cinder cones, most of which are clustered near the northern base of Mount Edziza.
-Lava flows in the Desolation Lava Field range in elevation from more than 1370 m on the plateau to 820 m near the shore of Buckley Lake and 670 m in the Klastline River valley.
-The largest lava flow is about 14 km long and travelled to the northeast into the Kakiddi Creek and Klastline River valleys where it temporarily blocked both streams.
+The Desolation Lava Field at the northern end of the Big Raven Plateau consists of blocky basaltic lava flows and wind-sculptured ash beds.
+It was formed by the eruption of at least 10 cinder cones, most of which are clustered near the northern base of Mount Edziza.
+The lava field reaches an elevation of more than 1370 m on the plateau.
+However, individual lava flows decrease in elevation to 820 m near Buckley Lake and 670 m in the Klastline Valley.
+The largest lava flow is about 14 km long and travelled into the Kakiddi and Klastline valleys where it temporarily blocked both streams.

-From oldest to youngest, the cinder cones in this lava field are Sleet Cone, Storm Cone, the three Triplex Cones, Sidas Cone, Twin Cone, Moraine Cone, Eve Cone and Williams Cone, which range in elevation from 2135 to 1430 m.
+From oldest to youngest, the cinder cones in this lava field are the Sleet, Storm, Triplex, Sidas, Twin, Moraine, Eve and Williams cones.
+The lowest, Twin Cone, is 1430 m in elevation whereas the highest, Moraine Cone, is 2135 m in elevation.
 Williams Cone is the largest, reaching 1.2 km wide at its base and rising about 275 m on the northeastern side of Mount Edziza.
-Eve Cone contains a bowl-shaped crater at its summit and is one of the most symmetrical and best-preserved cinder cones in Canada, rising about 150 m above the central portion of the Desolation Lava Field.
+Eve Cone is one of the most symmetrical and best-preserved cinder cones in Canada.
+It contains a bowl-shaped crater at its summit and rises about 150 m in the middle of the Desolation Lava Field.